 (a) There shall be a commission known as the Marijuana Health and Safety Protection Commission, hereinafter referred to in this section and in sections 1 to 2 inclusive, as the commission, to have general supervision and sole regulatory authority over the conduct of the business of marijuana establishments.
-The commission shall consist of 5 commissioners, 1 of whom shall be appointed by the treasurer and receiver general who shall have experience in licensure and corporate structure or marijuana related regulatory oversight; 1 of whom shall be appointed by the governor who shall have experience in public health and substance abuse prevention and treatment; 1 of whom shall be appointed by the attorney general who shall have experience in criminal investigations and law enforcement; 1 of whom shall be appointed by a majority vote of the governor, attorney general and the treasurer and receiver general who shall have experience in agriculture and environmental matters; and 1 of whom shall be appointed by a majority vote of the governor, attorney general and the treasurer and receiver general who shall have experience in municipal government.
+The commission shall consist of 5 commissioners, 1 of whom shall be appointed by the treasurer and receiver general who shall have experience in licensure and corporate structure or marijuana related regulatory oversight; 1 of whom shall be appointed by the governor who shall have experience in public health and substance abuse prevention and treatment; 1 of whom shall be appointed by the attorney general who shall have experience in criminal investigations and law enforcement; 1 of whom shall be appointed by a majority vote of the governor, attorney general and the treasurer and receiver general who shall have experience in agriculture and environmental matters; and 1 of whom shall be appointed by a majority vote of the governor, attorney general and the treasurer and receiver general from a list of three nominees submitted by the American Civil Liberties Union of Massachusetts, the National Association for the Advancement of Colored People and the Union of Minority Neighborhoods.
 The treasurer and receiver general shall designate the chair of the commission.
 The chair shall serve in that capacity throughout the term of appointment and until a successor shall be appointed.
 Prior to appointment to the commission, a background investigation shall be conducted into the financial stability, integrity and responsibility of a candidate, including the candidate's reputation for good character, honesty and integrity.
 No person who has been convicted of a felony shall be eligible to serve on the commission.

 (b) Each commissioner shall be a resident of the commonwealth within 90 days of appointment and, while serving on the commission, shall not: (i) hold, or be a candidate for, federal, state or local elected office; (ii) hold an appointed office in a federal, state, or local government; or (iii) serve as an official in a political party.
 Not more than 3 commissioners shall be from the same political party.